eclipse/vorto/repository/repository-elasticsearch/Readme.md

 One straightforward way to do this is to send an HTTP POST request to the `/rest/forcereindex` endpoint while authorized as a system administrator (i.e. with role `ROLE_SYS_ADMIN`).

+In the web UI, this is done by:

+1. Logging in to the Vorto site as a system administrator
+2. Navigating to the **manage** section
+3. Selecting the **Global repository functions** tab
+4. Clicking **Re-create index** (as opposed to just **Reindex**)

-The invocation will entirely re-create the Vorto index, then re-index the model.
+The operation will entirely re-create the Vorto index, then re-index the model.

 **Caution is advised: back-up the model first.**